 Add about 4 to 5 cups of sugar, stirring constantly.
 Bring to a boil.
 Take off the heat.

 Remove from heat.
 Skim foam if necessary.
 Ladle into hot, sterilized half pint jars, add hot lids.
 Seal.
-Sometimes it turns to a nice jelly.
-Sometimes it is syrup.
+Mostly it turns to a nice jelly. (when using Agar) Sometimes it might be syrup.
 Use the syrup on pancakes or add it to club soda or seltzer water for a refreshing drink.
+(1 cup of syrup to 4 cups of plain water or seltzer.)

 Makes about 7 one-half pints.